rajeshchalla10/YouTube_Learning_Assistant_RAG/README.md

 - Flask Web Interface: Provides a simple web interface for users to interact with the assistant.

 ## Technologies Used
-Python: The core programming language for the application.
+- Python: The core programming language for the application.
-Flask: A lightweight web framework used for building the application's interface.
+- Flask: A lightweight web framework used for building the application's interface.
-Langchain: A framework for developing applications powered by language models, used for transcript loading, chunking, and RAG implementation.
+- Langchain: A framework for developing applications powered by language models, used for transcript loading, chunking, and RAG implementation.
-Large Language Model (LLM): Powers the question-answering and potentially summarization capabilities.
-Can be integrated with open-source LLMs or services like OpenAI's API.
+- Large Language Model (LLM): Powers the question-answering and potentially summarization capabilities.
+Can be integrated with open-source LLMs or services like GEMINI API.
-Retrieval-Augmented Generation (RAG): A technique that improves LLM performance by retrieving information from a knowledge base to augment the generation process.
+- Retrieval-Augmented Generation (RAG): A technique that improves LLM performance by retrieving information from a knowledge base to augment the generation process.

 ## Getting Started